yii2tech/admin/README.md

 ## Widgets <span id="widgets"></span>

-This  extension provides sevral widgets, which simplifies view composition for the typical use cases:
+This  extension provides several widgets, which simplifies view composition for the typical use cases:

  - [[yii2tech\admin\widgets\Alert]] - renders a message from session flash.
  - [[yii2tech\admin\widgets\ButtonContextMenu]] - simplifies rendering of the context links such as 'update', 'view', 'delete' etc.